perfusorius/nuw/Readme.md

 nuw runs only on Windows.
 It will detect your architecture (32bit, 64bit) automatically and install the proper version.

-nuw can currently only update node to newer releases.
-If you want to downgrade you have to uninstall your current version and then install the older version.
+nuw can update node to newer and older releases.
+When downgrading to an older release two msi files will be executed.
+First your current version will be uninstalled and then the target version gets installed.

 Node releases will be downloaded to your global temp directory (defaults to "C:\Users\You\AppData\Local\Temp").
+When the msi file already exists the download is skipped.

 ## License